 Here are some tips on how to choose safe toys for your little one.

 Read the Label.

 Toys should be developmentally appropriate to suit the skills, abilities and interests of the child.
-Age labels on toys are guides to safety, as well as skill, levels so a child can have safe and enjoyable fun with a toy that is compatible with his or her abilities.
+Age labels on toys, such as anime figure australia, are guides to safety, as well as skill, levels so a child can have safe and enjoyable fun with a toy that is compatible with his or her abilities.

 Check for Choking Hazards.

 Toys that have several removable parts and pieces are more appropriate for older children.
 Children under 3 years of age tend to be just as curious but less discerning in their explorations, than their older siblings.
 Part of experiencing the world around them involves getting a sense of how things look, smell, sound, feel, and yes, taste.
 Don’t they just put everything in their mouths?
 They can choke on toy balls or marbles, small parts or even deflated balloons or pieces of broken balloons.

 My 10-year old who collects Lego like crazy and would probably aim for a LEGO franchise when he gets older always makes sure that he keeps all the tiny bits and parts from his toddler cousin.

 Choose toys that have a sturdy construction.
 See to it that stuffed animals have tightly secured eyes, noses and other parts attached.
 Check squeeze toys for loose or removable squeakers.
 Look for sharp edges and points that can be hazardous.